 Bal Raksha Bharat calls upon the government to issue identity proofs to all the street children in India and provide basic healthcare, education and protection amenities to them.

-Bal Raksha Bharat works across 20 states of India and in 120 countries worldwide.
+Bal Raksha Bharat runs programmes to address children’s needs in 11 Indian states and Union Territories.
+Globally known as Save the Children, the organisation works in 116 countries.
 It focusses on issues related to education, health, protection and humanitarian/DRR needs of children, especially for those who are the most deprived and marginalized.